DigilentInc/vivado-library/ip/Pmods/PmodBT2_v1_0/README.md

-PmodDPG1 IP
+PmodBT2 IP
 ==============

 Using the IP in Vivado
 --------------
 A tutorial for using Pmod IP cores in Vivado is available [here](https://reference.digilentinc.com/learn/programmable-logic/tutorials/pmod-ips/start).

-When creating a microblaze design, make sure that the axi_uart_lite core connected to the usb_uart port is configured to use a baud rate of 115200, rather than the typical 9600.
-This will ensure that there will be enough down-stream bandwidth to forward all characters received from the BT2.

-An interrupt connection is NOT required for normal operation of this IP core.
+There are no special prompts that must be followed over the course of this demo (the IP does not require interrupts or an additional clock).

 Demo Program in Xilinx SDK
 --------------

-This demo continuously polls the Pmod BT2 and host development board's UART connections and forwards each character received from each to the other.
+The demo program forwards data received from the BT2 UART connection to the host computer, forwards data received from the host computer to the BT2, and echoes data received from the host computer.

 To set up the demo you will need to open a serial terminal, such as TeraTerm, to see the data being printed out.
-Settings for the terminal may vary depending on your design.
-If the
+Settings for the terminal will vary depending on your board.

 For Zynq projects, apply the following settings:
 - Baud rate: 115200